The integral closure of a primary ideal is not always primary: Abstract

 \section{Abstract}

 In 1936, Krull asked if the integral closure of a primary ideal is still primary.
 Fifty years later, Huneke partially answered this question by giving a primary polynomial ideal whose integral closure is not primary in a regular local ring of characteristic $p=2$.
-In this paper, we give counterexamples to Krull's question in terms of polynomial rings with any characteristics.
-It is amazing that the Jacobian ideal of the polynomial $f = x^6 + y^6 + x^4 z t + z^3$ given by Brian{\c{c}}on and Speder in 1975 also provides a counterexample to Krull's question.
-This example was used by Brian{\c{c}}on and Speder to show that the pair $(V_1 \setminus V_2, V_2)$ satisfies Whitney's conditions but fails Zariski equisingularity conditions, where $V_1$ is the hypersurface defined by $f=0$ and $V_2$ is the singular locus of $V_1$.
-Most surprisingly, we show that the pair $(V_1 \setminus V_2, V_2)$ does not satisfy Whitney's conditions: there are three points $(0,0,0,-\sqrt[3]{27/4}\omega)$ ($\omega^3=1$) on $V_2$ such that Whitney's conditions fail!
+We provide counterexamples to Krull's question regarding polynomial rings with any characteristics.
+We also find that the Jacobian ideal $J$ of the polynomial $f = x^6 + y^6 + x^4 z t + z^3$ given by Brian{\c{c}}on and Speder in 1975 is a counterexample to Krull's question.
+Let $V_1$ be the hypersurface defined by $f = 0$ and $V_2$ be its singular locus.
+Brian\c{c}on and Speder proved that Whitney equisingularity does not imply Zariski equisingularity by showing that the pair $(V_1 \setminus V_2,\ V_2)$ satisfies Whitney's conditions around the origin but fails Zariski's equisingular conditions.
+We discover that the pair $(V_1 \setminus V_2,\ V_2)$ fails Whitney's conditions at the variety of the embedded prime of the integral closure $\bar{J}$, which means that $V_1$ is not Whitney regular along $V_2$.
 Moreover, we also show that Whitney stratification of this hypersurface is different from the stratification of isosingular sets given by Hauenstein and Wampler, which is related to Thom-Boardman singularity.